Gabriel (-Honoré) Marcel

 When I am dealing with a problem, I am trying to discover a solution that can become common property, that consequently can, at least in theory, be rediscovered by anybody at all.
 But…this idea of a validity for “anybody at all” or of a thinking in general has less and less application the more deeply one penetrates into the inner courts of philosophy… (Marcel 1951a, p.
 213)

 Marcel often describes a mystery as a “problem that encroaches on its own data” (Marcel 1995, p.
 19).
-Such a “problem” is, in fact, meta-problematic; it is a question in which the identity of the questioner is an issue.
+Such a “problem” is, in fact, meta-problematic; it is a question in which the identity of the questioner becomes an issue itself—where, in fact, the questioner is involved in the question he or she is asking.
 On the level of the mysterious, the identity of the questioner is tied to the question and, therefore, the questioner is not interchangeable.
 To change the questioner would be to alter the question.
 It makes every difference who is asking the question when confronting a mystery.
 Here, on the level of the mysterious, the distinctions “in-me” and “before-me” break down.
 Marcel insists that mysteries can be found in the question of Being (e.g., my ontological exigence), the union of the body and soul, the “problem” of evil and—perhaps the archetypal examples of mystery—freedom and love.
 For example, I cannot question Being as if my being is not at issue in the questioning.
 The question of being and the question of who I am (my being) cannot be addressed separately.
 These two questions are somehow incoherent if approached as problems; however, taken together, their mysterious character is revealed and they cancel themselves out qua problems.

 Unlike problems, mysteries are not solved with techniques and therefore cannot be answered the same way by different persons—one technique, one solution, will not apply in the different cases presented by different persons.
 Indeed, it is questionable if mysteries are open to “solutions” at all.
 Nevertheless, it would be incorrect to call the mysterious a gap in our knowledge in the same way that a problem is.
 “The mysterious is not the unknowable, the unknowable is only the limiting case of the problematic” (Marcel 1949, p.
 118).

-Although a mystery may be insoluble, it is not senseless; and while its inexpressibility makes it inaccessible to communicable knowledge, it can still be spoken of in a suggestive way (Marcel 1964, xxv).
+Although a mystery may be insoluble, it is not senseless; and while its inexpressibility makes it difficult to fully describe in communicable knowledge, it can still be spoken of in a suggestive way (Marcel 1964, xxv).
 Marcel notes in a journal entry dated December 18th, 1932 that:

 The metaproblematic is a participation on which my reality as a subject is built… and reflection will show that such a participation, if it is genuine, cannot be a solution.
 If it were it would cease to be a participation in a transcendent reality, and would become, instead, an interpolation into transcendent reality, and would be degraded in the process… (Marcel 1949, p.
 114)